confidential-computing/governance/scoping.md

 Thie above definition is broader, includes language similar to the broader text in the Mark Russinovich blog, and has no immediate flaws that the TAC found.
-Some TAC individuals would like to see additional constraints added to it, but there is not necessarily TAC consensus on such gaps.
+Some individuals might like to see additional constraints added to it, but there is no consensus on such gaps and so the above definition is accepted by both the IETF and the CCC TAC.
 (Full disclosure: the TAC chair is also a co-editor of the IETF document with the above definition.)